 Airlie Beach (pronounced Air-lee) is the coastal town that serves as the jump-off point for the Whitsundays.
 It’s the budget town to Hamilton Island’s luxury, and it’s targeted more for backpackers.

-The Whitsundays have at least a dozen charter companies for sailing vacations, and most of them are based in Airlie beach at the Abell Point Marina.
+The Whitsundays have dozens of charter boats available through GlobeSailor for sailing vacations, and most of them are based in Airlie beach at the Abell Point Marina.

 Instead of getting a marina slip or a mooring, we anchored outside the mooring field, which was about a one-kilometer dinghy ride into the dock.
 Abell Point Marina does have a nice dinghy dock near the public boat ramp.